jMonkeyEngine-archive/GSoC_2020/README.md

 - Knowledge of GLSL, the OpenGL Shading Language, preferred

 #### Tests (Students will do one or more of the following tests before contacting the mentors)
-- Write a jMonkeyEngine Shader (j3md) and a small contained sample which loads a texture in YUV Format (use the regular RGB8 setting) and converts it to RGB, so the rendered quad looks identical to the image.
+- Write a jMonkeyEngine Shader (j3md) and a small contained sample which loads a texture in "YUV888" Format (a "hardcoded" texture is also okay, no need to write a .yuv loader) and converts it to RGB, so the rendered quad looks identical to the imageviewer.

 #### Possible mentor
 Darkchaos/[MeFisto94](https://github.com/MeFisto94)